DUNE-DAQ/serialization/README.md

 ### Without [`moo`](https://github.com/brettviren/moo)

 If your class is not specified via a `moo` schema, it can be made serializable by adding convertor functions for `nlohmann::json` and `msgpack`.
 (Right now, _both_ methods need to be implemented, even if you only plan to use one of them.
-Maybe this could be changed, but the serialization type can come from config, and not necessarily be known at compile-time, so code for both has to be available).
+Maybe this could be changed, but the serialization type can come from config, and might not necessarily be known at compile-time, so code for both has to be available).
 Full instructions for serializing arbitrary types with `nlohmann::json` are available [here](https://nlohmann.github.io/json/features/arbitrary_types/) and for `msgpack`, [here](https://github.com/msgpack/msgpack-c/wiki/v2_0_cpp_packer).

 The easiest way to achieve this is with the convenience macros provided by the two packages, eg: